Canon 1D X Mark II vs Sony RX10 III

 Studio photographers will appreciate that the Canon 1D X Mark II (unlike the RX10 III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Travel and landscape photographers will find it useful that the 1DX Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the 1DX Mark II and the RX10 III are recent models that are part of the current product line-up.
-The 1DX Mark II replaced the earlier Canon 1DX, while the RX10 III followed on from the Sony RX10 II.
+The RX10 III is a recent model that features in the current product line-up of Sony.
+In contrast, the 1DX Mark II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the 1DX Mark II was succeeded by the Canon 1DX Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Is there a clear favorite between the Canon 1D X Mark II and the Sony RX10 III?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS-1D X Mark II:

 - Better image quality: Scores substantially higher (18 points) in the DXO overall assessment.

 - More dynamic range: Captures a larger spectrum of light and dark details (0.9 EV of extra DR).